Bartozzz/bartozzz.github.io/content/blog/2022-06-11-case-study-tilt-copters/index.md

 | [Samsung S8](https://www.gsmchoice.com/en/catalogue/samsung/galaxys8/)                    | 50-60     |
 | [Asus ZenFone 3 Max 5.2](https://www.gsmchoice.com/en/catalogue/asus/zenfone3maxzc520tl/) | 40-60     |

-Android phones have some troubles with garbage collection and there's a ~10 FPS performance drop when going back and forth from the menu to the game screen.
+Android phones have some troubles with garbage collection and there’s a ~10 FPS performance drop when going back and forth from the menu to the game screen.

 ### React Native performance

 React Native is performant overall and its capabilities are more than enough for standard user interfaces.
 However, when combined with game rendering and intensive processing in the game loop, you might want to limit React renders.

-I wanted to show the user the distance he flight during the gameplay.
+I wanted to show the user the distance he flew during the gameplay.
 The natural place I wanted to put the score was the navigation bar from React Navigation but it resulted in a 10 FPS performance drop.
 Two options were presented:

 1. I could render the score in a custom component, or,
 2. I could render the score on the canvas;